jfranse/bookflow_example/lorem_book/bookflow.md

 This is something I've been wanting to create for a long time.
 Only this year I've really started looking into it, and quite recently my enthusiasm was sparked anew by the release of Jupyter Book.
 So here it is, and I dub thee "BookFlow"!

 BookFlow is a combination of a certain workflow and some tools.
 The guide that you are reading now will use MLFlow and Jupyter Book.
-In the future I may extend it with alternative - in particular R Bookdown.
+I am also working on a version with MLFlow and R Bookdown.
+This Jupyter Book version is a bit of a smoother experience I think and has a lot of cool and powerful features, as long as you stick to the html output.
+It can also output pdf and Latex, but if those are your primary formats you should go for R Bookdown because that looks better and gives you way more control (R Bookdown also has additional formats over Jupyter Book).
+Otherwise all the principles are the same.

 ```{margin}
 **R Bookdown** has existed for quite a while now, and is very powerful.
 It can do all the essential things that I will do here with Jupyter Book as well.
 Also note that either tool can use either language, although not all Jupyter Book functionality is available for R yet.
 I'm using Jupyter Book because I feel the experience is just a little bit smoother, and because I was excited to do something with Jupyter Book.